React Table

 }

-This CSS styling gives the table a structured look, making it visually appealing and easier to read.
+This CSS styling give the table structured look, making it visual appealing and easy to read.

 Handling Large Datasets with Pagination

-For large datasets, pagination is essential to improve usability.
-In React, this can be achieved by slicing the data array based on the current page number.
-Here’s a basic example of paginated tables:
+Pagination is essential to improve usability for large datasets. this can be achieve by slicing the data array based on the current page number.
+Below a basic example of pagination tables:

 import React, { useState } from 'react';